AriBowe/orb/commands.md

 ---

 # Commands:
-Orb has a ton of commands, which can be accessed in discord via the `orb.commands` function.
-Or, you can find them here.
+Orb has a ton of commands, which can be seen here.

 Note: Some commands are secret.
 They're not listed here, you'll have to find them on your own

 ## All commands are prefixed with 'orb.' or 'o.'

-Commands list:
+## Bot-Related Commands

 #### orb.**help**